MdRehan2007/NeuroScan-AI/README.md

 ### Download Trained Model
 The trained model is required to run the web application and make predictions.

-Download the trained model from the link :(https://drive.google.com/file/d/17Yz5HgwT6E5BIr3UZmfkzhoxUP-8Fnwa/view?usp=drive_link)
+Download the trained model from the link : (https://drive.google.com/file/d/17Yz5HgwT6E5BIr3UZmfkzhoxUP-8Fnwa/view?usp=drive_link)
 After downloading, place the file inside the `CSCAN_WebApp` folder:
+'''text
 CSCAN_WebApp/
 └── best_cscan_model.pth
 Important: Do not rename the file.
 The application expects the model to be named best_cscan_model.pth